 - consistently practising Sophrology for at least 10 minutes a day.

-If you want a more personalised guide to improving your sleep, talking to a Sophrologist can assist you in creating your own ‘sleep profile’ based on your lifestyle.
+If you want a more personalised guide for a night meditation to improve your sleep, talking to a Sophrologist can assist you in creating your own ‘sleep profile’ based on your lifestyle.

 But if you want to give Sophrology a try today, you can start with this simple Sophrology exercise when you go to bed tonight: